alpine9000/squirt/README.md

 Push files quickly from a modern computer to an Amiga. squirtd is designed to be super small, use hardly any ram and super fast.

-Please don't run squirtd on any computer that is connected to the open internet.
-It's insecure and allows anyone to write files directly to the computer.
+:radioactive::warning::no_entry: Please don't run squirtd on any computer that is connected to the open internet!!! :no_entry::warning::radioactive:

+There are no passwords, no server side validations and transfers are plain text.
+To top it off it's written in C and the server code has `goto` statements! :stuck_out_tongue_closed_eyes:

 ## Usage